Lombiq/DotNest-Core-SDK/Readme.md

 - From here on, general Orchard Core theme development rules apply with some DotNest-related extras.
 You can read about all these on the [`Theming a DotNest site` page of the DotNest Knowledge Base](https://dotnest.com/knowledge-base/topics/theming/).
 - If your theme contains Liquid templates, enable the `Liquid` feature for these to be picked up by Orchard Core.
 - The Media Theme on DotNest also has an automated mechanism to include some site-level resources.
 This might come in handy e.g. if your theme doesn't have a base theme and/or you're not overriding the `Document` or `Layout` shapes.
 - You can synchronize content from your site running on DotNest by exporting it and then importing it locally.
+That way, you can maintain a setup recipe locally that you keep up-to-date with the production site's data.
+Be sure to not use the recipe locally without some modifications:
+    - Remove feature `enable` references for all Azure-related features unless you want to use e.g. Azure Blob Storage locally too.
+    - Enable your theme project and set it as the site theme (instead of Media Theme).

 ## Help us make it better!